 This is Bawang guesthouse, at

 the end of the path.
 The dumped baggage belongs to some Chinese

 The tent is erected during high tourist season.
 For else, they have three dormitory rooms.
 The path towards Xia Zimei starts at the barrier to the left in the picture.

 Flowers at 4000m near Shangmujč.
 See next picture for details.

 Flowers at 4300m altitude near Shangmujč.
-The violet flowers are rhododendron (r. lapponica), which has flowers in April/May, and, in this picture, in October.
+The violet flowers are rhododendron (r. lapponica), which has flowers in April/May, and, in this picture, a second time in October.